 Sunshine: while you want a vegetable garden site with a minimum of 10 hours direct sun daily, there are some crops that can survive with less e.g. carrots, lettuces.

 At New Terra Farm we have a 'sunny garden' and a 'shady garden'.
 The sunny garden is in full sun all day, while the shady garden has some trees to the east and south.
-We use the sunny garden for the earliest crops and for fruiting vegetables, like tomatoes, squash and peppers, that require a full day of sunlight.
+We use the sunny garden for the earlier crops and for fruiting vegetables, like tomatoes, squash and peppers, that require a full day of sunlight.

 Slope: The next factor to consider for your vegetable garden site